pamruta/AutoML/README.md

 	To use one of my pre-trained models, please contact me to obtain the API-key as the Google Cloud service charges per API request.

-	Other models to be added later..
+	Other models will be added soon..

 ## Super-Hero Detector